Qovery/documentation/website/docs/using-qovery/configuration/secret.md

 ## Additional Rules

-* Secret keys should use only alphanumeric characters, and the underscore character (_) to ensure that they are accessible from all programming languages.
+* Secret keys should use only alphanumeric characters and the underscore character (_) to ensure that they are accessible from all programming languages.
 Secret keys should not include the hyphen character.
 * Secret keys should not begin with a double underscore (__).
 * A Secret’s key should not begin with QOVERY_ unless it is set by the Qovery platform itself.